PEOPLE

 RA (SURP Recipient)

-Sarah is a second year Psychology B.S. major who is interested in how children’s experiences, innate knowledge, and heritable traits impact their ability to navigate the world and display prosocial behavior.
+Sarah is a third year Psychology B.S. major who is interested in how children’s experiences, innate knowledge, and heritable traits impact their ability to navigate the world and display prosocial behavior.
 Upon graduating from UCI, her future goals are to get her PhD or PsyD in clinical psychology, especially in the adolescent aspect.
 In her free time, Sarah enjoys watching women’s basketball, baking, and grabbing coffee.

 ROGER NGUYEN

-Roger is a third-year undergraduate student pursuing a B.S. in Psychology and a minor in Sociology.
+Roger is a fourth-year undergraduate student pursuing a B.S. in Psychology and a minor in Sociology.
 He is interested in studying developmental and social psychology, as well as the ways in which experiences with inequality can shape the psychological needs of different marginalized communities.
 He hopes to pursue a career in clinical psychology with an emphasis in child and adolescent therapy.
 In his free time, Roger enjoys boba runs, spontaneously rearranging his room, and badly karaoking in his car.

 AMANDA ZIDRON